-A limited number of promising Project Concepts (out of the 25 selected for the Project Outline Phase) submitted by Applicants / ASPs that have limited previous experience with the Mitigation Action Facility (i.e. its predecessor, the NAMA Facility) will be provided with an opportunity to receive external support in Outline development.
-The support will include three major areas that the Project Outline (incl.
-Annexes) largely focuses on - barrier analysis and stakeholder engagements, development of a financial mechanism and a business model, and calculation of GHG emission reductions.
-The Applicants / ASPs will be able to choose whether they want to receive support in only one, two or in all abovementioned areas.
-The external experts to provide support are recruited by the Mitigation Action Facility on the basis of a public tender.
+A limited number of promising Project Concepts (out of the 25 selected for the Project Outline Phase) submitted by Applicants / ASPs that have limited previous experience with the Mitigation Action Facility (and its predecessor, the NAMA Facility) will be provided with an opportunity to receive external support in the Outline development.
+The external experts providing support are recruited by the Mitigation Action Facility on the basis of a public tender.

-Project Concepts to be offered support in Outline development will be selected by the Board at the occasion of the selection of Project Concepts for the Outline Phase.
+Project Concepts that will be offered support in the Outline development will be selected by the Board at the occasion of the selection of Project Concepts for the Outline Phase.